-Keep all cartridges, needles and pens out of the sight and reach of children.
+Keep all vials and syringes out of the sight and reach of children.

 - Do not use this medicine after the expiry date which is stated on the label and carton after 'EXP' or if the insulin has been frozen.
-The expiry date refers to the last day of - Hypurin Porcine cartridges should be stored in a refrigerator between 2°C 8°C. Once in use, the cartridge can be kept at room temperature (up to 25°C) - for 28 days after which it should be discarded.
-The cartridge should be changed once the plunger has reached the coloured band at the bottom of the has reached the coloured band at the bottom of the cartridge.
-The empty cartridge should be disposed of immediately.
-Do not attempt to refill it.
-Fit a new needle to your pen every time you inject your insulin; do not leave a used needle on your pen between injections as this can cause the cartridge to leak and become non-sterile.
-Do not share needles.

-Do not throw away any medicines via wastewater or household waste.
+The expiry date refers to the last day of that month. - Hypurin Porcine vials should be stored in a refrigerator between 2°C 8°C. Once in use, the cartridge can be kept at room temperature (up to 25°C) for 28 days after which it should be discarded. - Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help to protect the environment. - help to protect the environment
+These measures will help to protect the environment.

-Contents of the pack and other information
+6. Contents of the pack and other information

-What Hypurin Porcine Contains Hypurin Porcine Neutral is a sterile, clear solution of porcine insulin (100 international units/ml).
-It also contains m-cresol, phenol, glycerol and sodium phenol, glycerol and sodium phosphate.
-Hypurin Porcine 30/70 Mix is a sterile, white suspension of porcine neutral and isophane insulins (100 international units/ml).
+What Hypurin Porcine Contains

+Hypurin Porcine Neutral is a sterile, clear solution of porcine insulin (100 international units/ml).
+It also contains m-cresol, phenol, glycerol and sodium phosphate.
+Hypurin Porcine Isophane is a sterile, white suspension of porcine insulin (100 international units/ml) with protamine sulfate and zinc chloride in water.
+It also contains m-cresol, hypurin Porcine 30/70 Mix is a sterile, white suspension of porcine neutral and isophane insulins (100 international units/ml).
 It also contains m-cresol, phenol, glycerol and sodium phosphate.